C2Talon/c2t_hccs/README.md

 ## Usage

-* The main script is `c2t_hccs`, and is the thing that should be run to do a HCCS run
+* The main script is `c2t_hccs.ash`, and is the thing that should be run to do a community service run
 * Not likely to run out-of-the-box for most.
 Hoping to change this eventually
-* Able to be re-run at any point in a run, hopefully after correcting whatever caused it to stop
+* Able to be re-run at any point in a run, hopefully after manually correcting whatever caused it to stop
 * Will abort when a non-coil test does not meet its turn threshold after preparations for it are done, which defaults to 1 turn
 * Pre-Valhalla: put diabolic pizza cube in the workshed
 * In Valhalla:
-* * Choose any class
+    - Choose any class
-* * Choose the corresponding "knoll" moonsign
+    - Choose the corresponding "knoll" moonsign
+    - Optimal astral stuff is astral six-pack and astral pet sweater, though neither is strictly required
-* Uses moods "hccs-mus", "hccs-mys", and "hccs-mox" for leveling purposes on muscle, mysticality, and moxie classes, respectively.
-So set your own to what you want for what skills you have, otherwise you won't have much buffs while leveling
+* The script uses moods `hccs-mus`, `hccs-mys`, and `hccs-mox` for leveling purposes on muscle, mysticality, and moxie classes, respectively.
+So set your own to what you want for what skills you have, otherwise you won't have many buffs while levelling.
-* * Exception: the script will cast and handle stevedave's shanty of superiority and ur-kel's aria of annoyance, so either put them in the mood as well or leave 2 song slots open for them
+    - Exception: the script will cast and handle stevedave's shanty of superiority and ur-kel's aria of annoyance, so either put them in the mood as well or leave 2 song slots open for them
+    - The moods I use can be seen in [mood examples.txt](https://github.com/c2talon/c2t_hccs/blob/master/mood%20examples.txt) to use as a starting point.

 ## User-defined properties the script uses